USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 ### gov/epa/otaq/moves/common

 This folder contains various dependencies that are shared throughout the MOVES Java code.
-As a general rule, it handles tasks like connecting to SQL, compiling, and doing simple data conversions and formatting.
+In general, it handles tasks like connecting to SQL, compiling, and doing simple data conversions and formatting.

 ### gov/epa/otaq/moves/master